 Two further production wells, MR9 and MR7, suffered production disruptions late in the second half of the year due to electric submersible pump (ESP) failures.
-The failures occurred after significant run times for both pumps and installation of replacements is scheduled for August 2020.
+The failures occurred after significant run times for both pumps and installation of replacements has been completed.